- 1 tablespoon vegetable oil

 - 2 tablespoons butter

-- 2 cups of shredded Gruyère or cheddar cheese
+- 1 1/2 cups shredded cheddar cheese or smoked cheddar cheese